Bulk-boundary decomposition of neural networks: Abstract

 \section{Abstract}

-We present the bulk–boundary decomposition as a new framework for understanding the training dynamics of deep neural networks.
+We present the bulk--boundary decomposition as a new framework for understanding the training dynamics of deep neural networks.
 Starting from the stochastic gradient descent formulation, we show that the Lagrangian can be reorganized into a data-independent bulk term and a data-dependent boundary term.
 The bulk captures the intrinsic dynamics set by network architecture and activation functions, while the boundary reflects stochastic interactions from training samples at the input and output layers.
 This decomposition exposes the local and homogeneous structure underlying deep networks.
-As a natural extension, we develop a field-theoretic formulation of neural dynamics based on this decomposition.

-\textit{Introduction---} Deep neural networks have achieved remarkable empirical success across diverse domains, yet the fundamental principles governing their learning dynamics remain unclear \cite{fan2021interpretability, li2022interpretable, bahri2020statistical}.
-Unlike many natural physical systems, which are often isotropic, neural networks are engineered structures possessing an inherently directional and anisotropic organization \cite{schoenholz2017deepinformationpropagation, dinverno2025revisitingdeepinformationpropagation}.
-Furthermore, the training of a deep neural network is governed by nonlocal interactions, which stem primarily from the loss function \cite{DynamicNeuronApproach}.
-The loss function couples parameters across all layers, obscuring any notion of locality along the network’s depth.\footnote{Nonlocal correlations in neural networks have been studied in several papers~\cite{schoenholz2017deepinformationpropagation, YOU2022111536, lanthaler2024nonlocality, DynamicNeuronApproach}.} This nonlocality is one of the key obstacles that makes the study of neural networks difficult.
+As a physical consequence of locality and homogeneity, we derive the energy continuity equation within a deep neural network.